sajeeth1009/messaging-service/docs/email-templates.md

 - `/link/study-login?token=<loginToken>&study=<studykey>` - use this link to open the study page directly.
 - `/link/verify-contact?token=<token>`: - use this link to confirm email address, e.g., after registration or when the email address has been changed.
 - `/link/password-reset?token=<token>`: at this link with the appropriate token, the password reset workflow is triggered (you verified possession of the email address).
+- `/link/invitation?token=<token>`: this link is to confirm the invitation - verifying email address and starting password reset workflow.

 <- For the notion `<variable>`, see the section before how to access variables.
 Finally, an example url route with variables could look like this: